bradbase/xlcalculator/README.md

 ```

 # TODO
 - [] Fix all functions in the function_library so that they work.
-Currently only SUM is being maintained.
+Currently only SUM and AVERAGE are being maintained.
 - [] Set up a travis continuous integration service
 - [] Improve testing